-In the first half of the year, we continue with Cambridge Latin Course (CLC) Book 1, Stages 9-12, which ends with the dramatic and frightening eruption of Mount Vesuvius.
+In the first half of the year, we continue with Cambridge Latin Course Book 1, which ends with the dramatic and frightening eruption of Mount Vesuvius.
 What will happen to Caecilius and his family?
-Pupils complete a mini project focused on the eruption with model volcances winning extra points!
-We also learn about Roman baths, education and elections.
-As part of our outstanding learning focus, the pupils perform debates, in togas, on the question, 'Who were better, the Greeks or the Romans?'
+Pupils complete an independent learning project focused on the eruption, develops communication, which organisation and academic resilience.
+We also learn about Roman baths, education and elections in the Roman world.
+In order to develop valuable skills, the pupils research, plan and debate, in togas, on the question, "Who were better, the Greeks or the Romans?"